florianholzapfel/express-restify-mongoose/README.md

 * **app** - The express app
 * **model** - Your mongoose database model
 * **options** - Optional options object
-  * **strict** - When set to true, disallows DELETE all, POST with id param, and PUT without id param
   * **prefix** - Some path that will be prefixed to the REST path.
 Defaults to `/api`
   * **version** - An API version that will be prefixed to the rest path.
 Defaults to `/v1`
     * if either api or version contain `/:id` then that will be used as the location to search for the id. `version: 'v1/Entities/:id'` will generate `/api/v1/Entities/:id/<modelName>` and `/api/v1/Entities/<modelName>` for all pertinent methods